 5.11.12.1.3 When generated

 This primitive is generated by an MIS application to preregister with a target PoS.
-The MN can send this primitive to instruct its serving PoS (i.e., the SPoS) to generate a Security Association with an appropriate TPoS when the SPoS and the TPoS reside on different nodes, for instance, so that the MN and the TPoS are able to carry out additional preregistration commands before handover to TPoA.
-The MN can include whatever information it has about candidate TPoAs to help the SPoS identify the proper TPoS.
-If the MN has sufficient information about a TPoA to include link-layer frames, those frames can also be supplied for secure delivery to that TPoA.
-In this way, the number of round trips for preregistration may be minimized.
+The MN can send this primitive to instruct its serving PoS (i.e., the SPoS) to generate a Security Association with an appropriate TPoS when the SPoS and the TPoS reside on different nodes.

 5.11.12.1.4 Effect on receipt

 If the TargetLinkIdentifier is not included, the SPoS shall use the CandidateLinkList (if included) to identify the appropriate TPoS that can initiate preregistration activities with an appropriate TPoA.
 In the absence of other information, the SPoS can use available link-type information and location information for the MN to identify an appropriate TPoS.
-Some location information about the MN may be available by other means, such as associating geographical coordinates with the MN’s current Point of Attachment (i.e., the serving PoA).
 After reception of this primitive, the MISF must generate a MIS_N2N_Prereg_Xfer request message destined to the TPoS, which is expected to relay the link-layer frames transported in this message to the TPoA.

 Cmt #156: Abstract needs to be improved

 Proposed Remedy:

-Abstract: This standard defines extensible handover and other application services (e.g., Home Energy Management System, Software Defined Radio Networks and Radio Resource management Service) that are used in conjunction with the Media Independent Services Framework as defined in IEEE Std 802.21-XXXX.
+Abstract: This standard defines several use cases and services namely, Handover between heterogeneous networks, Home Energy Management System, Software Defined Radio Networks, Radio Resource Management and Device-to-Device Communication Service that need to be implemented in conjunction with the Media Independent Services Framework as specified in IEEE Std 802.21-XXXX.